Donald O'Connor: Singin' in the Rain

-The Donald O'Connor Show

-He starred in The Donald O'Connor Show (1954–55) for one season.
-O'Connor was a regular host of NBC's Colgate Comedy Hour.
+He received excellent notices for Francis Joins the WACS (1954) and was scheduled to play Bing Crosby's partner in White Christmas (1954).
+O'Connor was forced to withdraw because he contracted an illness transmitted by the mule and was replaced in the film by Danny Kaye.

-O'Connor was reluctant to keep making Francis films but agreed to Francis in the Navy (1955).
-Arthur Lubin, who directed the series, later recalled that O'Connor "got very difficult" to work with after a while.
-"He'd sit in his dressing room and stare into space, and I think he had problems at home."
+O'Connor, resentful of how the Francis series had interfered with his musical career, reluctantly agreed to star in Francis in the Navy (1955).
+Arthur Lubin, who directed the series, later recalled that O'Connor "got very difficult" to work with: "He'd sit in his dressing room and stare into space, and I think he had problems at home."

-Francis in the Navy was Donald O'Connor's last film for Universal after 13 years with the company.
+Universal did not renew O'Connor's contract after 13 years with the company.
 At a farewell luncheon, the studio executives presented him with a gift: a camera and 14 rolls of film.
 O'Connor was stunned at the insignificance of the gift after all the millions of dollars he had made for the studio, and in later life recalled, "What can I say about these people?"

 O'Connor and Bing Crosby united on Anything Goes (1956) at Paramount.
 That studio also released The Buster Keaton Story (1957), in which O'Connor had the title role.

-The Brussels Symphony Orchestra recorded some of his work, and in 1956 he conducted the Los Angeles Philharmonic in a performance of his first symphony, Reflections d'Un Comique.
+The Brussels Symphony Orchestra recorded some of his work, and in 1956 he conducted the Los Angeles Philharmonic in a performance of his first symphony, "Reflections d'Un Comique."

+Television

+O'Connor was a regular host of NBC's Colgate Comedy Hour, and starred in The Donald O'Connor Show (1954–55) for one season.

 He hosted a color television special on NBC in 1957, one of the earliest color programs to be preserved on a color kinescope; an excerpt of the telecast was included in NBC's 50th anniversary special in 1976.

-In the late 1950s he began guest starring on shows like Playhouse 90, The DuPont Show of the Month, and The Red Skelton Hour.
+In the late 1950s, he began guest starring on shows like Playhouse 90, The DuPont Show of the Month, and The Red Skelton Hour.
 But his focus moved increasingly to touring live shows.